kuttor/dotfiles/docs/BrewTestBot-For-Maintainers.md

 ## Rebottling

-If a formula needs rebottling for any reasons within homebrew-core:
+If a formula in homebrew-core needs rebottling for any reason:

 1. Navigate to the homebrew-core github page.
 2. Click on the "Actions" tab.